 Using weatherstripping and a door sweep on your garage door and your interior garage door will also help improve energy efficiency, as will using weatherstripping and sealant around your garage windows.

 This is one of the more simple (yet effective) garage cooling ideas – just leave your vehicles parked outside if you’ve driven them on a hot day and plan to be using the garage.

-Heat will radiate from any vehicle to the rest of your garage long after it’s been shut off.
+Heat will radiate from a vehicle to the rest of the garage long after it’s been shut off.
 Even non-engine heat absorbed by a vehicle’s body from a scorching sun can slightly add to a garage’s temperature.